 Low Back Pain Relief & Rehabilitation

 Chiropractors treat the entire neuromusculoskeletal system, but they are especially helpful in back pain relief and rehabilitation.
-Chiropractors do not actually target pain relief itself so much as they attempt to treat the underlying conditions responsible to relieve back pain.
-Instead of merely masking a pain with over-the-counter or prescription medications that have side effects.
+Chiropractic care does not actually target pain relief itself so much as it attempts to treat the underlying conditions responsible to relieve back pain instead of merely masking a pain with over-the-counter or prescription medications that have side effects.
 Chiropractors should always be checking for spinal cord issues.
 As well as ruling out other conditions such as blood pressure conditions.

 Many patients who see chiropractors for back pain can achieve relief with specific joint adjustments and lifestyle changes.
-Even the Agency for Health Care Policy and Research recommends that people with chronic lower back pain seek out conservative treatment options first.
+Even the Agency for Health Care Research and Quality recommends that people with chronic lower back pain seek out conservative treatment options first.
 Including safe and effective chiropractic joint manipulation.

 Did you know…

 That the leading cause of injury around the world is acute low back pain?
 In the U.S. alone, an estimated 31 million people are suffering from some type of back pain – many of them chronically.
 Although inflammatory diseases and other conditions can be a source of back pain.
 The vast majority of symptoms are caused by mechanical discrepancies in the spine, pelvis, and hips.